HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 ## Background
 Who you were before your career as an adventurer.
 When making a save you may bargain with the Guide to add the Background value to a Save.
 You start with 4 Background points that can be distributed as you like.
 A single Background can never be raised above 4.

-The More evocative or flavourful the background the better. below is a list of simple examples.
+The more evocative or flavourful the background the better. below is a list of simple examples.

 | 1   | Alchemist  | 6   | Cleric      | 11  | Magician  | 16  | Performer  |
 | 2   | Blacksmith | 7   | Gambler     | 12  | Mercenary | 17  | Pickpocket |